-And to think that my technicians walked these toys almost a year, To finish saying to me that they did not understand to him and that they preferred to stay with the Pro.
+And to think that my technicians walked these toys almost a year, To finish saying to me that they did not understand to him and that they preferred to stay with the For.
 Well, let's find a way to use a couple of GPS Mobile Mapper 6, which I hope to put to work with a base Promark 3 and post-processing with Mobile Mapper Office.

 Without post-processing, this computer is like any browser.
 With post-processing He wins until A Juno SC from Trimble.